 Community Education & Programmes

 The work we do in the community is at the forefront of our mission.
-When we set up our programmes, we looked closely at the areas in we could help, aligning with the Sisters of Mercy and Te Waipuna Puawai’s values of meeting the unmet needs of the community through invitation.
+When we set up our programmes, we look closely at the areas in which we can help, aligning with the Sisters of Mercy and Te Waipuna Puawai’s values of meeting the unmet needs of the community through invitation.

 Our programmes and initiatives are guided by three core themes: